Aileen Cannon: United States v. Trump, criminal case

 On July 15, 2024, Cannon dismissed the case against Trump, ruling that "Special Counsel Smith’s appointment violates the Appointments Clause of the United States Constitution", with a rationale mirroring that of Supreme Court Justice Clarence Thomas' concurrence in a closely timed case involving Trump.
 Another decision that invited intense scrutiny from legal commentators and the general public alike, the dismissal incited calls from Monica Lewinsky for Congress to impeach Cannon.
 Following the re-election of Trump to the presidency, Ty Cobb referred to how the ruling could impact future dealings between Trump and the Department of Justice, referring to Cannon as Trump's "pet judge".

 Trump won the November 2024 U.S. presidential election to secure a second term beginning January 20, 2025.
 Cannon on January 7, 2025 ordered Jack Smith, his subordinates, Attorney General Merrick Garland, and the Department of Justice not to release Smith's report on Trump's classified documents case until three days after the 11th Circuit ruled on whether the report could be released (unless the 11th Circuit ordered otherwise).
 Cannon intervened after Trump (no longer a defendant) and defendants Walt Nauta and Carlos De Oliveira urged her to block Smith's report.
 In reaction to Cannon's order, Trump responded that Cannon was a "brilliant judge with great courage".
 The 11th Circuit on January 9, 2025 declined to block the release of Smith's report.

-On January 13, Cannon declined to block the release of Volume I of Smith's report beyond that day; Volume I describes Trump's actions after the 2020 election interfering with the peaceful transfer of power.
+On January 13, 2025, Cannon declined to block the release of Volume I of Smith's report beyond that day; Volume I describes Trump's actions after the 2020 election interfering with the peaceful transfer of power.
 Simultaneously, Cannon blocked the release of Volume II of Smith's report and arranged for a hearing on January 17; Volume II describes the classified documents case and the Department of Justice had proposed sharing it with some members of Congress.
 Trump again requested that Cannon block Volume I, but she rejected his request.
+In early November, an appeals court unanimously ruled that Cannon delay in ruling on motions to unblock the release of Volume II was “undue delay", and gave her 60 days to act.

+On February 23, 2026, Cannon ruled that Special Counsel Jack Smith’s final report will not be released, arguing that "it is certainly not customary" for a prosecutor whose case was thrown out to later be allowed to "publicly disseminate large swaths of discovery generated in the case."